Biryani: Difference between biryani and pulao

-Pilaf or pulao, as it is known in the Indian subcontinent, is another mixed rice dish popular in the cuisines of the Indian subcontinent, Central Asia, and Middle Eastern cuisine.
-Opinions differ on the differences between pulao and biryani, and whether actually there is a difference between the two.
+Pilaf or pulao, as it is known on the Indian subcontinent, is another mixed rice dish popular in the cuisines of the Indian subcontinent, Central Asia, and Middle Eastern cuisine.
+Opinions differ on the differences between pulao and biryani, and whether there is actually a difference between the two.

 According to Delhi-based historian Sohail Hashmi, pulao tends to be plainer than biryani, and consists of meat or vegetables cooked with rice with the bottom layered with potatoes or onions.
 Biryani contains more gravy (or yakhni), and is often cooked longer, leaving the meat (and vegetables, if present) more tender, and the rice more flavoured.
-Biryani is also cooked with additional dressings and often would have a light layer of socarrat at the bottom.
+Biryani is also cooked with additional dressings and often would have a light layer of scorched rice at the bottom.

-Pratibha Karan states that while the terms are often applied arbitrarily, the main distinction is that a biryani consists of two layers of rice with a layer of meat (and vegetables, if present) in the middle, while the pulao is not layered.
+Author Pratibha Karan states that while the terms are often applied arbitrarily, the main distinction is that a biryani consists of two layers of rice with a layer of meat (and vegetables, if present) in the middle, while the pulao is not layered.

-Colleen Taylor Sen lists the following distinctions between biryani and pulao:
+Author Colleen Taylor Sen lists the following distinctions between biryani and pulao: